Kneller Hall: History and architecture

-The first house on the site was built by Edmund Cooke between 1635 and 1646 and in 1664 was the fourth largest house in Twickenham.
+The first house on the site was built by Edmund Cooke between 1635 and 1646 and in 1664 was the fourth-largest house in Twickenham.

-In 1709 the property was purchased by Sir Godfrey Kneller, court painter to British monarchs from Charles II to George I. He had the original house demolished and replaced by a new building, reputedly designed by Sir Christopher Wren.
-This second house was known as Whitton Hall, after the village, but was renamed by Kneller's widow, in memory of her husband.
+In 1709, the property was purchased by Sir Godfrey Kneller, court painter to British monarchs from Charles II to George I. He had the original house demolished and replaced by a new building, reputedly designed by Sir Christopher Wren.
+This second house was known as Whitton Hall, after the village, but was renamed by Kneller's widow in memory of her husband.
 In 1757, the house was sold to Sir Samuel Prime, a prominent London lawyer, who, with his son of the same name, extended it significantly and landscaped the grounds.
 After Samuel Prime junior died in 1813, the hall was sold to Charles Calvert, Whig MP for Southwark from 1812 to 1832.
 He further expanded the house (to designs by Philip Hardwick), adding drawing rooms at the east and west ends of the building.
-Calvert died of cholera in 1832 and his widow inhabited until her death about 1845.
+Calvert died of cholera in 1832 and his widow inhabited it until her death about 1845.
 The house was then acquired by the government as a teacher training college, but it needed substantial reconstruction.

-By 1850 much of the Wren bulk of the house had become dilapidated and so was demolished.
+By 1850, much of the Wren bulk of the house had become dilapidated and so was demolished.
 The Hardwick additions were preserved to form the wings of the new house, designed by George Mair.
 This third building on the site, which still stands today, is stone-corniced, casemented and constructed as to its ground floor central range and otherwise built of red bricks, all in the neo-Jacobethan style suitable to 19th and 20th century mansions of its scale.
 It consists of 17 bays, the central of which is the widest and of stained glass and the two adjacent of which are arrow-slit windows.
 The bays are split into five recessed or projecting ranges.
-Two square, pavilion towers form the near left and right bays, each tower crowned by a stone and leaded ogee-shaped cupola.
+Two square pavilion towers form the near left and right bays, each tower crowned by a stone and leaded ogee-shaped cupola.
 Its gatepiers and house are separately listed by Historic England at Grade II.